fw-ai-external/reward-kit/ISSUES.md

 1. Update `reward_kit/rewards/__init__.py` to import the new modules ✅
 2. Add proper documentation in the code ✅
 3. Update docs directory and example files ✅
+   - Created comprehensive documentation for all out-of-the-box reward functions ✅
+   - Added overview document listing all available reward functions ✅
+   - Updated main documentation index with links to all new documentation ✅

 #### Dependencies: ✅
 1. For local execution: Used built-in Python packages for secure code execution ✅